 No!
 Yellow Jackets® converters are safe for all amplifiers and transformers.
 As all Yellow Jackets® converters internally limit voltage and current they put no extra strain on amplifiers' power and output transformers or internal components.
 Using the Yellow Jackets® converters in higher powered amplifiers actually reduces the strain on the transformers and internal components, as it reduces the overall wattage of the system.
 Furthermore, the heater (or filament) current of the EL84 is lower than that of the 6L6, EL34 or 7591, so the Yellow Jackets® converters will reduce the strain on the filament windings of the power transformer as well.

 How do I get one?

 First, determine the type of power tubes your amp uses (contact us or the amp's manufacturer if you're not sure).
-Next, call your local music store.
-If they are out of stock, contact us and we will be able to point you to a Yellow Jackets® resaler in your area.
-We will be happy to answer any questions you might have on any of our products.
+Next, visit CE Distribution's Yellow Jackets page to make your purchase!
 Click here for more detailed information on Yellow Jackets® including schematics, diagrams, pin-outs and more!